An Introduction to Tax Deductions, Retirement, and Retirement Planning

 Health Savings Account Contributions

 You don't have to itemize to claim this deduction, either.
 It's another above the line adjustment to income.
-And there's an additional advantage in this type of deduction—it can lower your adjusted gross income (AGI), and this can help you qualify for other tax deductions and credits that are off-limits for those whose AGIs are too high.
+There is an additional advantage in this type of deduction—it can lower your adjusted gross income (AGI), which can help you qualify for other tax deductions and credits that are off-limits for those whose AGIs are too high.

 The Tax Credit for the Elderly

 The IRC also offers a tax credit specifically for those age 65 or older, or those who suffer a disability regardless of age.
-Also sometimes referred to as the Senior Tax Credit, it's complicated and the amount is determined based on your AGI—you won't qualify if you earn too much.
+This credit is sometimes referred to as the Senior Tax Credit.
+It is complicated to calculate and the amount is determined based on your AGI—you won't qualify if you earn too much.
 There are limits to Social Security income and some pension incomes as well.

 You can complete IRS Schedule R to determine if you qualify and, if so, for how much of a tax credit.
-The credit ranges from $3,750 up to $7,500...and you can claim it just because you're older if you qualify.
+The credit ranges from $3,750 up to $7,500.

 Both tax deductions and tax credits can lower your income tax bill, but they do so in different ways.
 A tax credit directly reduces any income tax you owe, and it does so dollar for dollar.